Course 1 Recap & Forward Map

 Question 2: GitOps Workflow

-Scenario: You need to create a new VPC called dev-network
+Scenario: You need to create a new VPC called dev-network.
+What's the correct order of operations?

 - A) kubectl apply → ArgoCD sync → Git commit → Grafana check